telloom/telloom-v2/_project-context/auth-system.md

 ## Overview

 This document outlines Telloom's authentication, user management, and session handling system.
-The implementation uses Supabase with Next.js 14 App Router, focusing on server-side rendering and cookie-based session management.
+The implementation uses Supabase with Next.js 14 App Router, focusing on server-side rendering and secure authentication using `getUser()`.

 ## File Structure